-Furthermore, knowing and understanding the current market environment (reference the Banana Barometer for a market overview), evaluating the current portfolio of GorillaPicks, taking notice of risk ratings, and updating your stop levels on a weekly basis can significantly increase your portfolio’s return.
+Furthermore, knowing and understanding the current market environment, evaluating the current portfolio of GorillaPicks, taking notice of risk ratings, and updating your stop levels on a weekly basis can significantly increase your portfolio’s return.

 Diversification- Stocks are diversified by selling a portion (currently 75%) of each GorillaPick at its first target.
 The realized capital is used to purchase more GorillaPicks, while the remaining 25% is left alone to rise to the stars!

 Exit Strategies- Stop loss levels and raised stop losses are used to protect capital during a GorillaPick’s holding period.

 Confirmation Day- This concept was developed to insure a higher probability of success in each trade.
 Entering after a stock has “confirmed” drastically reduces trade risk.

 Shorts- Carrying a hedge during a market’s decline may keep a portfolio protected.
 But during the digestion of a new bull trend, shorting stocks has proven to be a disaster.